Latest update, Sep, 2013

 It is very early in the race, and our projections have to rely on very sketchy understanding of trends.
-The most important question for our purpose though, is one for which we don't have an answer: Will 2014 be a Democratic or Republican House year?
+The most important question for our purpose though, is one for which we don't have an answer: Will 2014 be a Republican House year, as most pundits believe?

 Right now, very few Jewish incumbents seem in danger of losing their seats come 2014 (but this is early, early, and again, early in the race – it's not yet even a race).
 We do expect to see a fair number of Jewish candidates in contested races, based on partial information such as the fact that the Democratic Party "identified the four most vulnerable [Republican incumbents] as Ohio Rep.-elect David Joyce, Illinois Rep.-elect Rodney Davis, Florida Rep. Bill Young and California Rep. Gary Miller" – all candidates in states with a large pool of Jewish potential candidates to draw from.